-The Kinesiology Program is a new and important component of the School of Applied Health Sciences in the College of Health Sciences at Jacksonville University.
+The Kinesiology Program is a new and important component of the School of Applied Health Sciences in the Brooks Rehabilitation College of Healthcare Sciences at Jacksonville University.
 We are committed to accomplishing the School’s mission “to prepare healthcare professionals for careers defined by excellence in practice, community service, and lifelong professional development.
 Teaching, research, and community engagement serve as our core values.”

 Kinesiology is an emerging, exciting, and greatly needed academic discipline that focuses on optimizing “health, wellness, and performance”.

 There are two primary agendas for the discipline: